nikhilbadyal/docker-py-revanced/README.md

    ```ini
    PATCH_APPS=youtube,twitter,reddit
    ```
-5. If APKMirror or other apk sources are blocked in your region or script somehow is unable to download from apkmirror.
+5. <a id="existing-downloaded-apks"></a>If APKMirror or other apk sources are blocked in your region or script somehow is unable to download from apkmirror.
 You can download apk manually from any source.
 Place them in `/apks` directory and provide environment variable in `.env` file or in `ENVS` in `GitHub secrets`(Recommended) in the format.
    ```dotenv
     EXISTING_DOWNLOADED_APKS=<Comma,Seperate,App,Name>
    ```